Neural-Litho/Neural_Lithography/README.md

 --------------
 ## What We Contribute?

-**TL;DR:** :one: A real2sim pipeline to quantitatively digitalize a real-world lithography system into a high-fidelity neural lithography digital twin; :two: A fully-differentiable bi-level design-manufacturing co-optimization framework to bridge the design-to-manufacturing gap in computational optics.
+**TL;DR:** :one: A real2sim pipeline to quantitatively digitalize a real-world lithography system into a high-fidelity neural lithography digital twin; :two: A fully-differentiable two-stage design-manufacturing co-optimization framework to bridge the design-to-manufacturing gap in computational optics.

 <details>